VSevagen/Summer-OSPP-Microtasks/microtask-3/README.md

 ### What kind of visualization is that ? :)

-The visualization I came up with is the maximun count of lines_added and line_removed of author names in grimoirelab.
+The visualization I came up with is about a pie chart which shows the number of authors per organisation/affiliation.

 ![visualization_image](visualize.png)